Last Updated on December 7, 2024 by Kittredge Cherry

 This post is part of the LGBTQ Saints series by Kittredge Cherry.
 Traditional and alternative saints, people in the Bible, LGBT and queer martyrs, authors, theologians, religious leaders, artists, deities and other figures of special interest to lesbian, gay, bisexual and transgender and queer (LGBTQ) people and our allies are covered.

-Editor’s note: This article was originally published in November 2017 and was most recently updated on Nov.
-23, 2023.
+Editor’s note: This article was originally published in November 2017, was expanded with new material over time, and was most recently updated on Dec.
+7, 2024.

 Copyright © Kittredge Cherry.
 All rights reserved.